British wildwood: Boreal wildwood

-The pre-Boreal period was followed by the Boreal period, which began around 7,500 BC and saw a much warmer and drier climate.
-Accordingly, the composition of the wildwood began to change with the arrival from continental Europe of tree species that were able to thrive in the new conditions.
+The Preboreal was followed by the Boreal period, which began around 7500 BCE and saw a much warmer and drier climate.
+Accordingly, the composition of the wildwood began to change with the arrival of tree species from continental Europe that were able to thrive in the new conditions.
 The next tree after birch to invade Britain was Scots pine, which spread across the country thanks to the efficient long-distance wind dispersal of its seeds, allowing the tree to colonise even the remotest areas.
-Scots pine is also tolerant of a wide range of soil and climatic conditions, even where these are extreme, so that it was able to maintain large monospecific stands over wide areas of Britain.
+Scots pine is also tolerant of a wide range of soil and climatic conditions, even where these are extreme, so that it was able to maintain large, monospecific stands over wide areas of Britain.
 It could also out-compete birch by casting a deep shade suppressing growth of birch saplings.
 By the mid-Boreal period, pine had probably largely replaced birch as the dominant forest species, although these species did temporarily coexist in mixed forests of birch, Scots pine and hazel throughout large parts of Northern England.

 Pine was followed by hazel, elm (particularly wych elm), oak, and alder; all of which spread throughout Britain except the far North of Scotland.
 However, these were not successive waves of mass invasion with sequential replacement of one species with another.
 Rather, the tree species and floristic composition would have varied across the country according to the local climate, soil type and underlying topography.
 For example, hazel expanded into stands of birch in Scotland to form birch-hazel forests, while assemblages of oak, elm, and hazel rapidly occupied large parts of lowland England.
 These specific communities were apparently unique to prehistoric Britain, with no modern analogues existing in Europe.